imagekit-developer/imagekit-magento/README.md

 ## Installation

-You can install it via composer by running the following commands under your Magento 2 root dir:
+You can download and install the extension from [Magento Marketplace](https://marketplace.magento.com/imagekit-imagekit-magento.html) or install it via composer by running the following commands under your Magento 2 root dir:

 ```
 composer require imagekit/imagekit-magento